taishi-i/awesome-ChatGPT-repositories/docs/README.en.md

  * [promptfoo](https://github.com/promptfoo/promptfoo) - Test your prompts, models, RAGs.
 Evaluate and compare LLM outputs, catch regressions, and improve prompt quality.
 LLM evals for OpenAI/Azure GPT, Anthropic Claude, VertexAI Gemini, Ollama, Local & private models like Mistral/Mixtral/Llama with CI/CD
  * [swarms](https://github.com/kyegomez/swarms) - Build, Deploy, and Scale Reliable Swarms of Autonomous Agents for Workflow Automation.
 Join our Community: https://discord.gg/DbjBMJTSWD
  * [gptstore-prompts](https://github.com/1003715231/gptstore-prompts) - Here are the Top 100 prompts on GPTStore, which we can use to learn and improve prompt engineering.
+ * [aigc](https://github.com/phodal/aigc) - "Building Applications with Large Language Models: Application Development and Architecture Design" is an open-source e-book about the real-world applications of Large Language Models (LLM).
+It introduces the fundamental knowledge and applications of large language models, as well as how to build your own model.
+This includes writing, developing, and managing prompts, exploring the benefits of the best large language models, and the patterns and architecture design for LLM application development.
+ * [lingoose](https://github.com/henomis/lingoose) - 🪿 LinGoose it's a Go framework for developing LLMs-based application using pipelines

 ## Chatbots